christianhaitian/Retro-CM3/README.md

    -  Add the roms to their respective folders in the retropie/roms folder on the RETPIE fat32 partition.
    -  Insert into Retro CM3, boot, and enjoy!

-Interested in a RecalBox version instead?, download this image: https://mega.nz/#!qcQXVKgA!yL3dulin_ku2frebVYKVyzE5YVD70ZeHK61zWVwZc7Q.
+Interested in a RecalBox version instead?
+Download this image: https://mega.nz/#!qcQXVKgA!yL3dulin_ku2frebVYKVyzE5YVD70ZeHK61zWVwZc7Q.